ivaylopg/AdvancedMixedRealityStudio/ClassNotes/Session13/README.md

     - **Extra Credit 03:** Display current status of marker while players have to focus on marker for _5 seconds_ in order to capture it
 - Listen for socket events:
     - Every time **any** player captures a marker, the server will emit a socket event called `markerCaptured` with a JSON object (See _MarkerCapturedData_ below).
 Process this object and and display some information to the user.
-    - At the end of each hour-long round, the server will emit a socket event called `gameStatus` with a JSON object (See _gameStatusData_ below).
+    - At the end of each hour-long round, the server will emit a socket event called `gameStatusData` with a JSON object (See _gameStatusData_ below).
 Process this object and and display some information to the user.
     - **Every Second**, the server will emit a socket event called `timeUpdate` with a JSON object (See _TimeUpdateData_ below).
 Use this to update the game clock and get the current status of all markers.

 ### Note: